wavefrontHQ/docs/pages/doc/integrations_cloudhealth.md

 ## Create Perspectives in CloudHealth

-You can use Tanzu Observability by Wavefront source tags to create Perspective Groups within the CloudHealth Platform.
+You can use Tanzu Observability source tags to create Perspective Groups within the CloudHealth Platform.
 Follow these steps:

-1. Navigate to CloudHealth, and click Wavefront.
+1. Navigate to CloudHealth, and click **Wavefront**.
 1. Click **Setup** > **Perspectives** > **New Perspective**.
 1. Provide a Name and click **Create Perspective and Start Building**.
   ![The UI that shows with the name text box, and optional description.
 There are two buttons at the bottom, which are create perspective and start building and cancel.](images/integartion_cloudhealth_perspective.png)
-1. On the Guided Search tab:
+1. On the **Guided Search** tab:
-    1. For the **Choose an Asset Type** dropdown, select **Source** under **Wavefront**.
+    1. From the **Choose an Asset Type** drop-down menu, select **Source** under **Wavefront**.
         ![Shows the source selected under the Wavefront section as explained in this step.](images/integration_cloudhealth_perspective_asset_type.png)
     1. Set the **Discovery Method** to **Categorize**.
-    1. Click the dropdown under **Choose a Field to Categorize By** and select the tag you want to use to create Perspective groups.
+    1. Click the drop-down menu under **Choose a Field to Categorize By** and select the tag you want to use to create Perspective groups.
     1. Click **Categorize**.

     ![A screenshot that shows all the fields filled as explained in the sub steps below.](images/integartion_cloudhealth_perspective_group.png)